jaateixeira/ScrapLogGit2Net/docs/scrapLog-documentation.md

 Note that:
 - Some manual developer email aggregation might be required as the same developers can use multiple emails.
 - Software bots can also commit code, undermining your analysis of peer-to-peer collaboration.
 - Co-editing some files might not be an indicator of collaboration.
 It's like some scholars co-authoring articles where little or no cooperation existed as expected.
-For example, when analyzing projects in the C programming language, the co-editing of a Makefile might not be an indicator of collaboration, but instead an indicator of collaboration.
+For example, when analyzing projects in the C programming language, the co-editing of a Makefile might not be an indicator of collaboration, but instead an indicator of coordination and/or information sharing.

 # How to use **scrapLog.py**
 You need basic skills in Git and basic skills on how to invoke Python scripts (test case scripts are implemented in bash).
 Knowing Python code will also help a lot.
 You do not need to be a programmer to use ScrapLogGit2Net, but if you are one, and find it useful, please contribute to the project.